Reputation Management Tips for Small Business

 Paid Media

 Paid media includes all digital advertising you pay for: social media ads, Google ads, sponsored posts, and more.
-Paid media can extend your reach quickly and help reinforce your preferred brand image, but it’s generally less trusted than earned or owned media.
+Paid media can extend your reach quickly and help reinforce your preferred brand image, while also boosting brand visibility through targeted marketing efforts.
+However, it’s generally less trusted than earned or owned media.
 People trust real customer experiences more than a flashy ad.

 That said, strategic paid campaigns still play an important supporting role in a balanced reputation strategy.